 What to do With Strawberries That Are Getting Old?

 We love strawberries in this house!
 My kids can go through a Costco sized strawberry bin in 2 days…So overripe strawberries are rarely an issue.

 But this week I found an old bin in the back of the fridge and I had to put them to good use!
 Usually, I would just put them in the freezer for smoothies, but I was in the mood to bake!
 These clean eating strawberry muffins were exactly what we needed.

 Health Benefits of Strawberries

-You probably know some strawberry healthy benefits, but did you realize there were even more?
+You probably know some strawberry healthy benefits, but do you realize just how many there are?
 Some benefits of strawberries are listed below: